 The Matthew Henson Center is home to our Wildlife Tracking, Species Reintroduction & Raptor Ambassadors.

 Named after Matthew Henson, the American explorer who accompanied Robert Peary on seven voyages to the Arctic, claimed to be the first person to reach the geographic North Pole but was not recognized for his achievement because of his race.

 To watch a brief National Geographic video explaining the life of Matthew Henson...

 Wildlife Tracking, Species Reintroduction & Raptor Hospital

-Renovating Our Living Laboratory and Raptor Hospital:
+Renovating Our Living Laboratory and next up, our Raptor Hospital:

 Additional River of Hope Partnership programs held at the Matthew Henson Earth Conservation Center include Guns To Roses as well as Wood From The Hood which both provide hands-on skills training.
 Guns to Roses welds guns into Osprey nest platforms (as seen around Washington, D.C. and monitored by cameras with a global audience) and Wood from the Hood teaches basic woodworking and carpentry skills through building bird and bat houses with repurposed wood that is locally sourced and would otherwise be discarded.